saurabdixit/RoboND-Rover-Project/README.md

 I am calling this function inside perception_step.
 For more details, please continue reading.

 #### Rock Identification and pick up
 My robot behaves in greedy manner.
 Basically, as soon as the robot identifies the golden samples, it picks it up.
 However, the policy for searching is following the left wall.
 Thus, I was running into issues of skipping the rest of the path whenever the robot identifies a rock on the other i.e. right side of the pathway.
-Hence, I have applied the similar mask for the Rock as well.
+Hence, I have applied the similar mask for the Rock detection as well.
 However, unlike WallFollowMask, RockMask is static.
-Please refer to following image
+Please refer to following image of RockMask.
 <p align="center">
 <img src="./misc/rockmask.png" />
 </p>

+Now, let's dig deeper into perception step.

 #### Perception Step
 This function is responsible for sensing the world around robot.
 It will give a direction where robot can go safely.
 Here is how it is implemented in the code.

+1) Initially, I have defined a variable Update_map which I am using later to decide whether to update the map or not given the robot position.
+Also, defined the variables that I will be using to process image.
 ```python
 def perception_step(Rover):
     # Perform perception steps to update Rover()